Practicing as an RN or RPN in Ontario

-Becoming a member of the College is a legal requirement for anyone who wishes to practise nursing in Ontario.
+Registering with CNO is a legal requirement for anyone who wishes to practice nursing in Ontario.

-Only members of the College can practise nursing in Ontario and use the titles “nurse,” “Registered Nurse (RN),” “Registered Practical Nurse (RPN),” or “Nurse Practitioner (NP).”
+Only nurses registered with CNO can practice nursing in Ontario and use the titles “nurse,” “Registered Nurse (RN),” “Registered Practical Nurse (RPN),” or “Nurse Practitioner (NP).”

-It is illegal for anyone to practise nursing or use any of these titles in Ontario without a valid certificate of registration issued by the College.
+It is illegal for anyone to practice nursing or use any of these titles in Ontario without a valid certificate of registration issued by CNO.

 Your status as an RN or RPN informs the public that all individuals who identify themselves as nurses have the knowledge, skill and judgment required to provide safe and ethical nursing care.

-The majority of successful applicants enter the General Class, the most common class of registration for nurses in Ontario.
+The majority of CNO applicants enter the General Class, the most common class of registration for nurses in Ontario.

-Applicants who wish to begin nursing before they receive the result of their registration examination also have the option of applying to the Temporary Class, provided they meet the requirements for that class.
-(See Temporary Class for more on that class, which members can join for a maximum of six months.)
+Applicants who wish to begin nursing before completing their registration requirements for the general class also have the option of applying to the Temporary Class, provided they meet the Temporary Class registration requirements.